 Volcanic stack

 This basaltic rock rises 175 m tall above the sea.
-It is volcanic stack which, possibly, formed approximately one million year ago.
+It is a volcanic stack that, possibly, formed approximately one million years ago.

 It is not clear whether this volcano is extinct.
 In 1902, when an eruption on Mount Pelée took place nearby, captain Hansen of Norwegian steamship observed something like an eruption from the hole in Diamond Rock.
 This event was overshadowed with the dramatic events in the northern part of Martinique where tens of thousands died during the Mount Pelée eruption.